juve/rvgahp/README.md

 to establish bi-directional communication between the GridManager and GAHP processes running on the remote resource.
-The key benefit of this approach is that it enables remote job submission without requiring the remote resource to run services that accept incoming network connections (either because of security policy, or because of a firewall or something).
+The key benefit of this approach is that it enables remote job submission without requiring the remote resource to run services that accept incoming network connections (usually because of security policy).

 It works like this: